War of the Third Coalition

 To see if the unseasonably cold weather and the early snow was a factor, make the weather more balmy.
 The roads and ground movement could be normal.
 If your rules make the Russians fatigue more easily and fire more slowly because they would be wearing coats, you can have them take their coats off. and fight on more equal terms to the French.

-4. March Discipline of the Russians
+4. Simulating the march indiscipline of the Russians

 Part of the delay on the part of the Russians was on account of the sloppy discipline of the units.
 Several regiments (such as the Yaroslav Musketeers and the Pavolograd Hussars) had disgraced themselves by breaking and looting the surrounding countryside and every village they happened to march through.
 Russian officers were not, at this period, nearly as professional as the French.
 Moreover, there were not as many of them or of NCOs in the units to manage the serf soldiers.

-To simulate this march discipline, generate a randomizing event (a die roll, for instance) every time a Russian unit moves through or near a village.
+To simulate this lack of march discipline, generate a randomizing event (a die roll, for instance) every time a Russian unit moves through or near a village.
 If the test fails, the unit becomes completely disordered and is out of the game.
 Or a number of soldiers can be lost to looting or "melting" away when tempted by a village or woods to do so.
 For example, if you roll a "1" when the unit passes through a village, 10% of the strength (in combat power or model figures) is lost.